Meet our Team

 Lindy’s theoretical orientation is Cognitive Behavioral Therapy (CBT) with a trauma informed and person-centered lens.
 She works with adolescents and adults providing both in-person and teletherapy sessions.

-Mark Friedman, MFT Student
+Mark Friedman, MFT-LP

 Accepting virtual clients.